mihaelavalac/SweetLand/README.md

 ![image](img/log_in.png)

-After an user creates an account and log in more functionality is available to the site; for example, the home page and navigation bar are changed as shown in the image bellow:
+After a user creates an account and log in more functionality is available to the site; for example, the home page and navigation bar are changed as shown in the image below:

 ![image](img/welcome-user.png)

-Now, users can not only add/remove items to/from the cart and place orders, but also to add/remove items to/from their favorite list, see orders history, and add an profile picture or update account information.
+Now, users can not only add/remove items to/from the cart and place orders, but also add/remove items to/from their favorite list, see orders history, and add a profile picture or update account information.

-When the add to cart or like button is clicked, the respective item is added to cart and to user's favorite page and the buttons turn remove from cart and unlike as shown in the images bellow.
+When the add to cart or like button is clicked, the respective item is added to the cart and to the user's favorite page and the buttons turn to remove from the cart and unlike as shown in the images below.

 ![image](img/like-unlike.png)

 ![image](img/favorites.png)

-To update the account information or image, an user have to go to the account page and simply introduce the new information that they want and push the update button.
+To update the account information or image, a user must go to the account page and simply introduce the new information that they want and push the update button.
 When such changes occur, user information will update in the database and everywhere on the site as well (like the name in navigation).

 ![image](img/update_account.png)

-After placing an order, the user have the possibility to view order status and details under the history/orders page.
+After placing an order, the user has the possibility to view order status and details under the history/orders page.

 ![image](img/orders-history.png)